Towards Fairness-Aware Federated Learning: Promising Future Research Directions

 \subsection{Trust building through explainability}

-Enhancing explainability is useful for dealing with biases in machine learning \cite{fairinDL}.
-In FL, explainability research can potentially enhance fairness.
+Enhancing explainability is useful for dealing with biases in machine learning \cite{fairinDL,Zhang-Yu:2022IJCS}.
+In FL, explainability research can enhance fairness.
 From FL clients' perspectives, they lack mechanisms to determine whether they are being treated fairly.
 Such uncertainty might hamper some clients' future decisions on joining FL.
-The goal of building explainability is to provide a global understanding of how the FL server makes decisions and how they impact each client's interest in order to build trust between the two parties.
-However, research in explainability in FL must be framed within the context of privacy preservation so as not to conflict with the primary goal of FL \cite{shokriPrivacyRisksModel2021}.
+The goal of building explainability is to provide a global understanding on how the FL server makes decisions and how they impact each client's interest in order to build trust between the two parties.
+However, research in FL explainability must be framed within the context of privacy preservation to avoid conflicting with the primary goal of FL \cite{shokriPrivacyRisksModel2021}.